GunnarLarssonSLU/rise_sdvp/README.md

 ./Car_Client -h
 ```

-## Setting up a Raspberry Pi 3 Image to run Car_Client
+## Setting up a Raspberry Pi Image to run Car_Client

-A somewhat pre-configured image for the Raspberry PI 3 can be downloaded [here](http://home.vedder.se/rise_sdvp/pi_img.zip).
 The login credentials on the image are:

 ```
 User:     pi